sepehrtheraiss/Networking/RemoteShell/README.md

 # Remote Shell

-**This program currently only handles read only commands**
+**This program currently handles read only commands**

 #### Protocol:
-  * SendMsg formats a header size of packet in hex format.
+  * A header consist of packet ID, state and size of payload seperated by ':'
-  * Max format header size is 8 + 3 Bytes 0x and null terminator.
+  * After header is created a header size pakcet consist of size of header will be preppend to header.(header size will always be size of BUFFSIZE, filled with \0)
-  * Unoccupied space in format header is padded with zeros prepended to 0x.
+  * After header the payload is send
-  * Max packet size is 11 Bytes.
-  * ReadMsg finds the first occurance of 'x' then examines the rest of header format.
+  * Example: 5 0:0:2 ls
 #### Files:

     Makefile